setaur/kdec-share.sh/README.md

 ## Setup
 1. Set up a connection between linux KDE Connect and android KDE Connect

+2. Download kdec-share.sh

-2. In linux KDEConnect Settings/[Phone Selection]/Share and Receive/[Settings button] set path to dir:
+3. In linux KDEConnect Settings/[Phone Selection]/Share and Receive/[Settings button] set path to dir:
 * $WORKDIR (run ./kdec-share.sh -H to resolve that variable)
 * OR use command setup-kdeconnect-plugin - see below.

-3. Change linux default web browser to 'PATH/TO/kdec-share.sh urlopen'
+4. Change linux default web browser to 'PATH/TO/kdec-share.sh urlopen'
 * In example, in XFCE:
   * run xfce4-settings-manager,
   * In 'Preferred Applications' / 'Web Browser' choose 'Other...'
   * Type: `/PATH/TO/kdec-share.sh urlopen "%s"` (of course fix the path)
   * Click OK.

-4. Run `PATH/TO/kdec-share.sh --watch`
+5. Run `PATH/TO/kdec-share.sh --watch`

-5. On Android:
+6. On Android:
 * choose image/video file(s) from internal memory or image/video/youtube link
 * share it with KDE Connect
 * it should be displayed on a PC screen.